jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/MTM.rst

 Basic information:

+* The arm is attached to the surgeon console using 4 bolts.
+The first axis (rotation) should be vertical.
 * 7 motorized degrees of freedom, 7 actuators with optical encoders
 * The first 4 motors are located on the shoulder and use cable transmission, the last 3 are on the wrist and use gears